-Stadion Maksimir Stadium name: Stadion Maksimir Club: GNK Dinamo Zagreb Address: Maksimirska 128, 10 000 Zagreb, Croatia Club website: www.gnkdinamo.hr Disability Access Officer (DAO) details DAO name: ---------- Phone number: ---------- Email: ---------- Disabled Supporters Association (DSA) details DSA name: ---------- Phone number: ---------- Email: ---------- Website: ---------- Getting to the stadium Train: As the capital of Croatia, Zagreb has rail links to a number of other Croatian cities, as well as neighboring countries.
+Stadion Maksimir Stadium name: Stadion Maksimir Club: GNK Dinamo Zagreb Address: Maksimirska 128, 10 000 Zagreb, Croatia Club website: www.gnkdinamo.hr Disability Access Officer (DAO) details DAO name: Iva Cigrovskij Phone number: 00 385 1 2386 141 Email: [email protected] Disabled Supporters Association (DSA) details DSA name: ---------- Phone number: ---------- Email: ---------- Website: ---------- Getting to the stadium Train: As the capital of Croatia, Zagreb has rail links to a number of other Croatian cities, as well as neighboring countries.
 The city has an inner-city rail system.
 Bus: ---------- Air: Zagreb Airport has a number of flight connections across Europe.
 The airport is situated in the suburb of Pleso, which is just a short distance away from Zagreb.
-Metro/Tram: ---------- Taxi: ---------- Accessible parking and drop-off / pick-up points Parking at the stadium must be reserved in advance.
-No accessible parking spaces are available.
-Parking is located 70m from the stadium entrance, and is not signposted.
-The car park is stewarded.
-Ticketing For information about buying a ticket, contact the club directly.
-Entering the stadium ---------- Stadium map ---------- Spectator viewing areas Wheelchair User spaces: 15 in the West stand.
-50 on the North stand platform.
-Spaces are elevated, and sightlines are generally good though some views on the West stand may be obstructed by the dugouts.
-Wooden benches are placed behind wheelchair user spaces for Personal Assistants.
-Easy Access seating spaces: There are no easy access seats.
-Other areas: Blind and partially sighted supporters may sit anywhere in the stadium.
-Accessible concessions Refreshment kiosks have relatively low counters, and low tables can be found nearby.
-Kiosks are 50m from accessible seating areas, and it is possible to make an order for the kiosk via the stewards.
-Accessible toilets There are 3 permanent and 6 mobile accessible toilets.
-These are located close to wheelchair user spaces in the North and West stands.
-Toilets have low sinks, grab rails and no mirrors. furniture is not easily distinguishable from the walls and floor.
+Metro/Tram: ---------- Taxi: ---------- Accessible parking and drop-off / pick-up points Accessible parking spaces must be reserved in advance.
+Parking spaces are located 70m away from the stadium entrance.
+The areas are stewarded on matchday, and stewards will have details of all vehicles that have pre-booked parking spaces.
+A few accessible parking spaces are available at the city parking next to the stadium.
+Ticketing For information on purchasing accessibility tickets for GNK Dinamo Zagreb matches, please email the club's DAO.
+The club advises requests for tickets are made at least seven days before the match.
+Disabled supporters wishing to attend matches at the stadium must register their details with the club ahead of making any purchase Entering the stadium The stadium has a dedicated entrance gate for disabled supporters located under the West stand.
+This entrance is situated close to the wheelchair users spaces.
+Stadium map ---------- Spectator viewing areas Wheelchair User spaces: There are 50 wheelchair spaces in the West Stand for home supporters.
+Additional wheelchair user spaces located in the North Stand are not in use, due to stadium infrastructure.
+Wheelchair user spaces are elevated and sightlines are generally good.
+However, some supporters may encounter obstructed sightlines due to the dugouts.
+Companions are sat behind wheelchair users on wooden benches placed behind the wheelchair user spaces.
+Easy Access seating spaces: We can offer supporters who require easy access tickets, seats in the first row of seats in the West stand.
+(Please be aware these seats are accessible only via stairs) Other areas: Blind and partially sighted supporters may sit anywhere in the stadium, but during the ADC their seats are next to the media box – near to a commentary position.
+Accessible concessions Refreshment kiosks at the stadium have a relatively low counter, and low tables can be found nearby.
+Kiosks are around 50m away from accessible seating areas, and it is possible to make an order for the kiosk via the stewards.
+Accessible toilets There are three permanent and six mobile accessible toilets at the stadium.
+These are located close to wheelchair user spaces in the West Stand.
+Toilets have low-level sinks, grab rails and but no mirrors.
+Toilet furniture is not easily distinguishable from the walls and floor.
 The permanent accessible toilets are not signposted.
-Accessible services Guide dogs are not allowed in the stadium.
+There are 3 permanent and 6 mobile accessible toilets at the stadium.
+These can be found close to the spaces for wheelchair users at the West Stand.
+Toilets have low sinks, grab rails and no mirror.
+Furniture is not easily distinguishable from the walls and floor.
+Accessible services Audio-descriptive commentary - is available during some home matches in a season (local derby match and all UEFA competition matches).
+Where ADC is available blind and partially sighted supporters will need to sit nearer to the media box Guide dogs are allowed in the stadium.
 Useful publications and policies For further information, please refer to ‘Access for All’ – the UEFA and CAFE Good Practice Guide to Creating an Accessible Stadium and Matchday Experience.
 The guide is available to download in multiple languages here.
 Stadium photos General view of the pitch Parking at the stadium Temporary accessible toilet Pitch-level view Permanent accessible toilet Last Updated: ---------- The above information comes from a CAFE stadia report.
 Fans comments If you have visited this stadium before, CAFE invites you to HAVE YOUR SAY and share your matchday experience.
 Comments, photos and videos can be uploaded below, and you can upload anonymously if you would prefer.
 Your comments are important and will assist other disabled fans planning to visit this stadium.
 There has also been a number of instances where disabled fans comments have directly led to a stadium or club improving its existing facilities and services.
 If you wish to send more detailed feedback, you can download the CAFE matchday evaluation form here.
 For further information, please contact CAFE at [email protected].